 We often make the mistake of grabbing our cell phone before going to bed or while we’re already in bed.
-We think it’s helping us relax, just like reading before going to sleep.
+You might think it’s helping you relax just like reading before going to sleep.

 However, the constant updates and notifications capture your attention.
-Then, the hours pass by without you noticing, and suddenly it’s the middle of the night.
+Before you know it, the hours pass by and suddenly it’s the middle of the night.

 That’s why we recommend setting your device aside at least an hour before bed and dedicating that time to relaxing activities or to the family.